McDonnell Douglas F/A-18 Hornet: Switzerland

 The Swiss Air Force has also taken delivery of two F/A-18C full-scale mock-ups for use as ground crew interactive training simulators.
 Locally built by Hugo Wolf AG, they are externally accurate copies and have been registered as Boeing F/A-18C (Hugo Wolf) aircraft with tail numbers X-5098 and X-5099.
 These include a complex equipment fit, including many original cockpit components and instruments, allowing the simulation of fires, fuel leaks, nosewheel collapse and other emergency scenarios.
 X-5098 is permanently stationed at Payerne Air Base while X-5099, the first one built, is moved between air bases according to training demands.

 Potential operators

 In June 2023, the Financial Review reported that Australia, the United States and Ukraine were negotiating the supply of 41 Australian F/A-18 Hornet fighter jets to the Ukrainian Air Force.
 A further update was issued in December 2023, that the U.S. have continued talks with the Australian government and have begun exploring the option of providing aging jets and parts from the Finnish Air Force.

 During December 2023 Ukraine asked the US, according to documents viewed by Reuters, for F/A-18 Hornets.
 The Ukrainian ambassador to Australia is expected to again request surplus Hornets.
 A report found that 14 of the 41 airframes were airworthy and another two years flying could be "squeezed" from them.

-As of July 2024, Malaysia intends to acquire Kuwaiti legacy F/A-18s as the Kuwaiti Air Force replaces their Hornets with newer Super Hornets and Eurofighter Typhoons.
-The United States has granted clearance for Kuwaiti F/A-18s to be exported to Malaysia in June 2025.
-The Royal Malaysian Air Force is set to receive around 30 F/A-18s, consisted of the F/A-18C and F/A-18D variants.